ngs-doo/TemplaterExamples/Advanced/TemplaterServer (Java)/Readme.md

 Graphs are built off populated tables.
 Pushdown will move tables to appropriate position.

+Tags are also supported in sheet names.

 #### Charts

 Excel charts can be created based on data source (either table or range).
 Charts in Word are just embedded Excels.

+Collection can be shared across other resizeable objects and will be processed accordingly.

 #### Collapse